 I am always looking for motivated, hard-working students that know why they want to attend graduate school.
 Students do not necessarily have to work on one of my own projects, and I encourage students to develop their own ideas.
 Check out the Lab Members page to learn more about student projects that I have sponsored in the lab.

 If you are thinking about applying, I suggest you look through my web page and read some of the papers we have published.
 Then, please send me an e-mail describing your research interests and why you would like to work in my lab.
-Please also include a resume or CV with GPA and GRE scores.
+Please also include a resume or CV with GPA.
 Also, please indicate whether you intend to apply for the MS, PhD, or whether you are potentially interested in both programs.